 Instant Pot Chicken Corn Chowder will warm you up from the inside.
-You can eat a nice big bowl of it while watching the snowflakes fall outside your window.
-Winter isn’t done with us yet.
-Snow storms all over our neighbors to the East!
-I’m sending you all the warmest vibes I can muster up.
-And this hearty, comforting recipe of pressure cooker chicken corn chowder.
+You can eat a nice big bowl of it while watching the leaves or the snowflakes fall outside your window.
+This is a great Game Day soup recipe.
+Perfect for any occasion, this hearty, comforting pressure cooker chicken corn chowder recipe is so good!

 Instant Pot Chicken Corn Chowder

 Who doesn’t love a nice bowl of hot soup?
 This delicious chicken corn chowder recipe can be made any time of year because it uses frozen corn.
 Use fresh if you have it, but you don’t have to.

 Let’s talk soup, for surely you folks in the colder parts of the US are eating vats of it to stay warm and comforted.
 Make this Instant Pot Chicken Corn Chowder, and relax while you ride out the storm.